mirisuzanne/miriamsuzanne/content/2013/02/14/explosive-growth.rst

 tags: [minifesto, fuck the muse, art, writing, process]
 summary: |
   |ftm|:
-  Last week we started compiling our curiosity shopping lists.
+  Last week we compiled our curiosity shopping lists, preparing to push out from our `seed`_ in every direction.
-  We need to push out from our `seed`_ in every direction, and the list is there to help guide us.
+  We have the list to guide us:

-  Now it's time to go shopping.
+  now it's time to go shopping.

   .. _seed: /2012/12/13/starting-from-a-seed/